confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 > **Notes:**
 > - `ibmcloud_api_key` is your IBM Cloud API Key that you just created at [https://cloud.ibm.com/iam/apikeys](https://cloud.ibm.com/iam/apikeys).
+> - An SSH Key is used to access a Generation 2 virtual server instance.
+This ssh key will be installed on control-plane and worker nodes.
-> - `ssh_key_name` is a name of your SSH key registered in IBM Cloud.
-It is used to access a Generation 2 virtual server instance.
+>   - `ssh_key_name` is the name of your SSH key registered in IBM Cloud or the name of a new SSH key if a public key is also provided.
 You can add your SSH key at [https://cloud.ibm.com/vpc-ext/compute/sshKeys](https://cloud.ibm.com/vpc-ext/compute/sshKeys).
-This ssh key will be installed on control-plane and worker nodes.
 For more information, about SSH key, see [managing SSH Keys](https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys).
->
+>   - `ssh_pub_key` is an **optional** field for a SSH public key which has **not** been registered in IBM Cloud, terraform will manage this key instead.
 > - `cluster_name` is a name of a Kubernetes cluster.
 This name is used for the prefix of the names of control-plane and worker nodes.
 If you want to create another cluster in the same VPC, you need to use a different name for the new cluster.
 > - `instance_profile_name` is a name of IBM Cloud virtual server instance profile.
 This name is used to create IBM Cloud virtual server instance.
 For more information, about virtual server instance profile, see [instance profiles](https://cloud.ibm.com/docs/vpc?topic=vpc-profiles).
 > - `image_name` is a name of IBM Cloud Infrastructure image.
 This name is used to create IBM Cloud virtual server instance.
 For more information, about VPC custom images, see [IBM Cloud Importing and managing custom images](https://cloud.ibm.com/docs/vpc?topic=vpc-managing-images).